vkondrav/gpt-uml-code-gen/README.md

 ```console
 python chat-gpt-uml-kotlin-phase-1.py
 ```

+Follow the phases of prompt engineering to see how the output changes each time.

 # Phase 1
 Provide ChatGPT with code templates/samples for the classes that you want to generate.
 The key is to keep is very simple and avoid any proprietery code.